romgrk/color-bits/README.md

  - Yes: `oklab(59.69% 0.1007 0.1191)`
  - No: `oklab(from green l a b / 0.5)`

-When parsing and converting non-sRGB color spaces, `color-bits` behaves the same as browsers behave, which differs from the formal CSS spec!
+When parsing and converting non-sRGB color spaces, `color-bits` behaves the same as browsers do, which differs from the formal CSS spec!
 In technical terms: non-sRGB color spaces with a wider gamut are converted using clipping rather than gamut-mapping.

 For performance reasons, the representation is `int32`, not `uint32`.
 It is expected if you see negative numbers when you print the color value.